DnD stats explained

 This helps put your character's abilities into perspective: even if your Strength-focused Barbarian has an Intelligence of 10, they're still no dumber than the average human.
 They might struggle slightly in conversation with a Charisma of 8, but a Strength score of 14 means they already have superhuman muscles at fairly low levels.

-How does armor affect your DnD stats?
+How do monsters affect DnD stats?

 This guide directly presents rules text for DnD Attributes, published by Wizards of the Coast under a Creative Commons Attribution 4.0 license.